To reply with an email, use: James.Sullivan@thethirdmillennium.com

 Rhetorical question: Will this juvenile dream about this that night and on subsequent nights?
 Of course – he will have many, many nightmares.
 These nightmares are very common in young people.
 They are also almost inevitable after episodes of extreme stress at any age.
 Will not all these associations be cooked in at a low level in his consciousness?

 Why constant dreams/nightmares?
 Memory, learning and deep association can only be effected by direct and intense repetition.
 The research I see now, is emphatic on the role of repetition.
 This mechanism is necessary down to the biological/chemical processes at the synaptic level.
 The most effective system of association and priorities is dependent on repetition.
-It has been explained to me that it is like a system of game trails where the most trod path is dominant and there are many lesser branches.
+It has been explained to me that it is like a system of game trails where the most trod path becomes dominant and there are many lesser branches.
 The alternative would be real-world, sporadic repetition of near-death experiences until the person is dead or more alert.
 This is not the best survival path.
 How do we get the repetition?
 Dreaming.

 By the repetition in dreams, all these important associations and reactions are intensified.
 The next time he is carefree (maybe never to the same degree as before) and absorbed in the immediate, but smells that meaty smell, or sees the adults get still, or sees that look, or he hears those peculiar noises from them, or gets too close to the high grass, or hears that grunt, or adult alarm cries- will not his attention be automatically riveted and Adrenalin flow .
 This is a fight or flight reaction?
 Won’t he start running towards the adults and safety?
 Is this not a survival trait?
 The trigger that acts past the state of immediate absorption is a monitor – the hidden observer.
 This would be the main ratification and driver of the unique dream state that is, otherwise, a drain on energy resources.
 I think it is the main reason for dreaming to evolve going way back to other mammals that dream.
 This does not exclude other theories.